laulandn/goliath_m68k/README.md

 Very nice, WebDAV client, drag and drop from "Finder" like windows.

+For CodeWarior Pro 6.

 Includes all needed dependencies.

-For CodeWarior Pro 6.
++ DAVLib
 + Includes hacked "MacOS Support" and "MSL" from CodeWarrior 8.
 (Needed to build the application)
 + Includes hacked "MacOS Support" from CodeWarrior 6.
 (Needed to build OpenSSL libraries)

-+ Includes hacked OpenSSL 0.9.6f.
++ OpenSSL 0.9.6f (slightly hacked to get working)

 Does NOT fully support Unicode, as original source used MacOS 8.5+ system library, which never existed for m68k Macs (as far as I know).